 Newsletters And Other Information2020 Newsletter2019 Newsletter2018 NewsletterJack Pine Budworm NewsletterGlyphosate Background InformationFAQ on Use of Herbicide in Canadian ForestrySFMC Basic Operating Rules

 “Third-party forest management certification complements Canada’s comprehensive and rigorous forest management laws and regulations.
 It provides added assurance that a forest company is operating legally, sustainably and in compliance with world-recognized standards for sustainable forest management.” -Natural Resources Canada

 Canadian Kraft Paper has independently certified 100% of our forest tenure to the CSA Sustainable Forest Management Standard, Canada’s national SFM standard.

 Canadian Kraft Paper is independently certified to the Program for the Endorsement of Forest Certification Schemes (PEFC) chain of custody standard.
 This globally recognized standard assures customers that the fibre used in our paper is legally sourced and from sustainably managed forests.

-The Operating Plan (OP), is a requirement of the Forest Management License Agreement and the Manitoba Forest Act, is submitted to Manitoba Sustainable Development for approval.
-The document ‘Manitoba’s Submission Guidelines for Forest Management Operating Plans’ (Manitoba Conservation, 2011) guides the development of the OP.
+The Forest Management Operating Plan (FMOP), a requirement of the Forest Management License Agreement and the Manitoba Forest Act, is submitted to Manitoba Sustainable Development for approval.
+The document ‘Manitoba’s Submission Guidelines for Forest Management Operating Plans’ (Manitoba Sustainable Development, 2015) guides the development of the FMOP.

-Following the approval of the Operating Plan, and prior to any work commencing within the FMLA, work permit applications are submitted to Manitoba Conservation for each planned operation.
+Following the approval of the FMOP, and prior to any work commencing within the FMLA, work permit applications are submitted to Manitoba Sustainable Development for each planned operation.
 The work permit application outlines the site specific details of the planned activity.